ait-aecid/AlertBERT/aitads_augmented/README.md

 }
 ```

-As an example one can consider `configs/original.json` which defines the origianl AITADS data in terms of AITADS-A.
+As an example one can consider `configs/original.json` which defines the origianl AIT-ADS data in terms of AIT-ADS-A.

 __Note 1:__ Day 0 noise is usually omitted because it contains many new anomaly alerts and thus is has a different distribution of alerts than noise from the remaining days.
 __Note 2:__ It is fine to mix attacks and noise of different scenarios as long as one does not use the IP address of the alerts as feature for the model!